lothran/WebGL-Buddhabrot/README.md

 # WebGL-Buddhabrot
-A WebGL2 Buddhabrot Render using transformfeedback and importance sampling to finde the best Orbits.
+A WebGL2 Buddhabrot Render using transformfeedback to trace and importance sampling to generate orbits.